 Sometimes dogs may engage in behaviour that is unacceptable to their owners.
-All manner of behavioural problems – some relatively minor, some serious – may be addressed at either the centre or in the client’s home as appropriate.
+All manner of behavioural problems – some relatively minor, some serious – may be addressed in the client’s home or in a selected public area, as appropriate.

 How a Dog Consultation works: